MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 #### Reverse
 It happens that all grid orders completed.
-Then we believe that we successfully bought the asset, turn over the algorithm and start trading the other way.
-The entire amount of currency purchased becomes a deposit for the next cycle.
+Then we believe that we successfully bought the asset, and place a take profit order.
+Instead of one order, we place a grid, which ensures the break-even strategy.
+The grid parameters change dynamically, depending on the market conditions, accumulated deposit during execution of the Reverse cycle, and the specified profitability parameters.

+With each successful completion of the reverse cycle, the accumulated profit volume increases, which reduces the necessary price overlap for the profitable completion of the original cycle.

 ### Place take profit
 As the grid orders executed, the volume of the take profit order sums up their volume,